1garo/ee-card/README.md

 ```

 ## Company (WIP)

-**I'm still developing the back-end and modeling the db, after it i'll start the front.**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.